Cosmogramma: Reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, Cosmogramma received an average score of 86, indicating "universal acclaim", based on 26 reviews.
 Chris Martins of The A.V.
 Club praised the album as "one of the most musical and inventive to fly the electronica banner in years," and a "hybridized work that challenges others to follow its dazzling blueprint".
 Robert Christgau, writing for MSN Music, wrote that "part of its delight is how naturally the disparate parts fit together, but another part is how they add up to phantasmagoria if you let your attention wander (and don't be a tight-ass—you should)".
 William Rauscher of Resident Advisor noted that the album's "sheer amount of diversity" makes it a "much more challenging affair" than its predecessor, Los Angeles.

 Simon Reynolds cited Cosmogramma as an example of what he describes as a "hyper-eclectic approach" to production that can be "rich and potent on some levels, but ultimately fatiguing and bewildering for most listeners", further characterizing the album as "hip-hop jazz for the ADHD generation".
 In a mixed to positive review, Jon Dolan of Rolling Stone wrote: "There's some info overload, but Ellison is an ace with pacing, and a distracted soulfulness guides the frantic laptop science."

 Cosmogramma sold 12,000 copies in its first two weeks of release.
 In January 2011, it had sold 33,574 copies.

 Accolades

 Cosmogramma appeared in numerous year-end lists.
 According to Metacritic, Cosmogramma was the 13th most acclaimed album of the year, and the "year's best-reviewed electronica album".
-According to Acclaimed Music, it is the 52nd most acclaimed album of the decade.

 Cosmogramma was awarded the top spot in Exclaim! magazine's annual ranking of electronic albums, with Exclaim!'s Dimitri Nasrallah writing of Ellison: "In the five years since he first appeared on the scene, the Los Angeles native's talents have grown in such leaps and bounds that he now finds himself pioneering a full-blown West-Coast beats renaissance."
 It was later ranked the fourteenth best album of 2010 by Pitchfork, and named the best album of the year at British radio DJ Gilles Peterson's 2011 Worldwide Winners awards ceremony.
 In 2019, Cosmogramma was also listed among the greatest albums of the 2010s decade by The A.V.
 Club (33), Consequence (48), Pitchfork (68) and Uproxx (61).